flowbouche/BLASTMAN/README.md

 This model also relies on a program developed by Mario Vega located at https://github.com/mariowhowrites/spread-infection.

-## HOW TO INSTALL THE MODEL
+## USING THE MODEL ON YOUR COMPUTER
-Within the model directory, several other directories are required.
+Several directories must be located in the same directory as the model ('.nlogo'):

+#### /supporting_files
+A directory containing all of the '.nls' files used by the main model file, including:
+  **basic_functions_1.10.0.0.nls
+  insect-attraction_1.10.0.0.nls
+  probability_parameters_1.10.0.0.nls
+  ring_lists_1.10.0.0.nls
+  spread-infection_Go_1.10.0.0.nls**